roc-streaming/roc-toolkit/docs/sphinx/tools/pulseaudio.rst

    $ scons --enable-pulseaudio-modules --with-pulseaudio=/path/to/pulseaudio ...

 See our :doc:`/building` page for details.
-In particular, :doc:`/building/user_instructions` page provides building examples for popular distros.
+In particular, :doc:`/building/user_cookbook` page provides same examples.

 Installing
 ==========